instaclustr/atsc/atsc/demo/README.md

 Three demo output files are provided so that comparison can be made without needing to run the compressor even once if a quick evaluation is needed.
 Or if you are curious what is this all about!

+## What is in each file?

+Each HTML file renders the output of all compressor options (`FFT`, `IDW` and `Polynomial`) with an error indicated in the file name (1% or 3%).
+Also, the input data is rendered.

+On top, it is possible to click in each option to hide display each option and have a visual comparison between options.

 ## Contents

 This folder contains scripts to generate the demo `html` files.